 In this recipe, I used leftover smoked baby back rib meat, seasoned to perfection with my original rub (purchase recipe here), smoked with plenty of pecan and hickory, bones removed and then cut into small bite-sized pieces and mixed with just the right amount of my very own original rub and barbecue sauce (purchase recipe here).
 Baked in the oven until perfectly browned and I had a meal that I knew would excite the most picky of eaters.

-I gave my 10-year old son the first bite when these came out of the oven and it was worth it all to see his eyes light up and hear him exclaim that it was the best thing he'd ever tasted.
+I gave my son the first bite when these came out of the oven and it was worth it all to hear him exclaim that it was the best thing he'd ever tasted.

 - 2 cans of Pillsbury classic pizza dough, 13.8 oz each